 When it comes to campfires, there are a lot of different options when it comes to wood.
 While pine is often the go-to choice (it’s a softwood, but it’s easy to find), many other types of wood can make for a great fire.

-So, if you’re looking for something other than pine for your next campfire, try one of these woods and see their benefits.
+So, if you’re looking for something other than pine for your next campfire wood, try one of these woods and see their benefits.
+Compared to other types of wood, they generally product high heat and little smoke.

-Make sure the wood is chopped into small pieces so it will ignite more easily.
+Make sure the wood is chopped into small pieces.

 There’s something about a campfire that just feels magical.
 Maybe it’s the warmth on a cool night or the way the flames dance in the darkness.
 For this reason, starting a fire is essential for any camping trip.